pa2si/portfolio/README.md

-v 0.1.13
+v 0.1.14

 new:

-- menu links now with pathname
+- shareButton implemented in navbar and footer
+- added hover to ThemeToggle

 what's done: